elman23/articleapi/README.md

 ## Table creation

+You can create the database tables with the following SQL script:
 ```
 CREATE TABLE articles (id VARCHAR(36) PRIMARY KEY, title VARCHAR(100) NOT NULL, description VARCHAR(50) NOT NULL, content VARCHAR(50) NOT NULL);